cypress-io/cypress-documentation/content/api/commands/session.md

-The `cy.session()` command will inherent the [`testIsolation`](/guides/core-concepts/writing-and-organizing-tests#Test-Isolation) mode` value to determine where or not the page is cleared when cacheing and restoring the browser context.
+The `cy.session()` command will inherent the [`testIsolation`](/guides/core-concepts/writing-and-organizing-tests#Test-Isolation) mode` value to determine whether or not the page is cleared when cacheing and restoring the browser context.

 <Alert type="warning">